AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/running-the-show/playback-controls.md

 ![Active Playbacks Windown](/docs/images/Active-Playbacks-Window.png)

 Click on a playback to instantly kill it.
-You can also press \[Playback Options\] followed by the playback in this window to change parameters of the playback.
+You can also press <Keys.SoftKey>Playback Options</Keys.SoftKey> followed by the playback in this window to change parameters of the playback.

 Blind mode